North Woods Homestead, Trained Registered Mini Jersey Family Milk Cows & Rare Salmon Faverolles Chickens, Priest River, Idaho

-We test our herd annually for our own piece of mind to ensure we're free of BLV/BVD/Johne's/TB.
+We have tested our herd annually for our own piece of mind for years to ensure we're free of BLV/BVD/Johne's/TB.
 In our older blog posts you'll find we covered these diseases at length in April of 2017.

 Raw Milk has some risk involved so it's important that you only consume the milk of health screened cows.
 Tuberculosis (TB) is rare in cattle now but was a serious health concern historically.
 By federal law, any cow sold for transportation over state lines is tested for TB prior to a Health Certificate being issued.
 Our herd is vaccinated against Brucellosis, as is the law in Idaho.
 This is also required by most states for importing a dairy cow since Brucella bacteria can be transmitted from cattle to humans and causes Undulating Fever.

 It's important to us that we're making every effort for the health of our herd and for the families who trust us enough to add one of our little Jerseys to their family.
 We understand that for many, their single milk cow is an investment and a beloved pet.